Pramudithalakshan/quick-spring-starter/README.md

 - Every `quick.path.protected-path` entry is configured as `hasAuthority(...)`.
 - Any unmatched endpoint requires authentication (`anyRequest().authenticated()`).
 - If a path appears in both public and protected settings, the public rule wins and a warning is logged.
+- If no allow rules are configured, effective behavior is deny-by-default for anonymous users.

 ## JWT Authority Mapping